SaladCloud Blog

 Use Python code to accomplish tasks

-Now it’s time to leverage JupyterLab to accomplish tasks.
-We can write Python code to learn, test, fine-tune or train the popular AI models from Hugging Face.
+Now, it’s time to leverage JupyterLab to accomplish tasks.
+We can write Python code to learn, test, fine-tune, or train the popular AI models from Hugging Face.
 In case any libraries or dependencies are missing, we can install them online in the notebook or terminal.
 SaladCloud users can also build their own container images to include specific libraries and dependencies based on the provided Dockerfiles.

 Python code for JupyterLab tasks

-In the JupyterLab terminal, we have the flexibility to use SH and BASH, and switch between them.
+In the JupyterLab terminal, we have the flexibility to use SH and BASH and switch between them.
 Additionally, we can engage in C/C++ and CUDA programming by utilizing gcc and nvcc.

 By sharing access to the JupyterLab instance, a team can collaborate on editing the same notebook or using the same terminal from different locations.
 If we find ourselves stuck with code or are unsure about certain Linux command-line tasks, we can bring in our friends for assistance.
-Regarding the JupyterLab terminal, any modifications made by other team members in the terminal will promptly reflect in our browser and vice versa, similar to the screen sharing on WebEx or Zoom.
+Regarding the JupyterLab terminal, any modifications made by other team members in the terminal will promptly reflect in our browser and vice versa, similar to screen sharing on WebEx or Zoom.

 Making JupyterLab affordable for students and researchers